 5 Specific Problems That Make English Writing Unclear

-Long sentences are one of the most common reasons English writing becomes hard to follow.
-When a sentence contains too many ideas joined by too many connectors — and, but, because, which, however, although — the reader loses track of what the sentence is actually saying before they reach the end of it.
+When a sentence contains too many ideas joined by too many connectors — and, but, because, which, however, although — the reader loses track before they reach the end.

 The rule: If a sentence is longer than two lines, it almost always needs to be broken into two sentences.
 When in doubt, use a full stop.

-Transitions are the words and phrases that connect your ideas — they tell the reader how one thought relates to the next.
-Without them, writing feels like a list of separate statements rather than a connected argument or explanation.
+Transitions tell the reader how one thought relates to the next.
+Without them, writing feels like a list of separate statements rather than a connected argument.

 - Adding: furthermore, in addition, moreover, as well as